Quietwood Series: 1971–1973 Sunset homes in Livermore

 Model homes

 1. The Escalonia - 3 bedrooms, 2 bathrooms, 1,324 sq. ft.
-This cozy plan included an entertainment island and a smart footprint for young families or downsizers.
+Efficient footprint, entertainment island, ideal for small families or downsizers.

 Vintage 1972 photo of the Gardenia model kitchen featuring vinyl floors, a central island, and a young boy dressed as a cowboy sitting at the counter—capturing mid-century family charm.